Pausha Purnima: A Sacred Full Moon Day

 • Year 2025: Pausha Purnima falls on December 18th.

-Celebrating Paush Purnima: Significance, Rituals, and Traditions
+Celebrating Paush Purnima: Significance, Rituals & Traditions

 Why is Paush Purnima Celebrated?